dmbarbour/glas/docs/GlasDesign.md

         type T = ((1+T) * (1+T))

 A binary tree can directly represent unit `()`, pair `(a,b)`, and sum types `L a | R b`.
-However, Glas systems generally favor labeled data because it is extensible and meaningful.
+However, glas systems generally favor labeled data because it is extensible and meaningful.
 Text labels are encoded into a null-terminated UTF-8 path through the tree.
 For example, label 'data' is encoded by path `01100100 01100001 01110100 01100001 00000000`, where '0' represents a left branch and '1' a right branch.
 Multiple labels can be encoded, sharing prefixes, essentially forming a [radix tree](https://en.wikipedia.org/wiki/Radix_tree) as the basis for record and dictionary data.

-To efficiently represent non-branching path fragments, Glas values use a representation under the hood closer to:
+To efficiently represent non-branching path fragments, glas values use a representation under the hood closer to:

         type Bits = compact Bool list
         type T = (Bits * (1 + (T * T)))